CoolRmal/coolrmal.github.io/_posts/2024-04-04-A Conversation about the Heat Equation in My TA Session.md

-## A Conversation about the Heat Equation in My TA Session
+## A Conversation about the Heat Equation in My TA Session — $L^2$ Convergence of Energy

 Student: Can I discuss the last question of the midterm exam with you?